OT-CONTAINER-KIT/redis-operator/README.md

 - Ipv4 and Ipv6 support for redis setup
 - Detailed monitoring grafana dashboard

-## Getting Started

-If you want to deploy redis-operator from scratch to a local Minikube cluster, begin with the [Getting started](https://ot-container-kit.github.io/redis-operator/#/quickstart/quickstart) document.
-It will guide your through the setup step-by-step.

-The configuration of Redis setup should be described in [CRD definitions](config/crd/bases).
-All the examples related to redis standalone and cluster setup can be found inside [example](./example) folder.

 ## Prerequisites

 Redis operator requires a Kubernetes cluster of version `>=1.18.0`.
 If you have just started with Operators, it's highly recommended using the latest version of Kubernetes.